 Interaction design creates opportunities for people to have experiences, exchanges, interactions — it has the potential to shape and guide behavior.
 It’s this possibility that makes it the discipline that communicates the pragmatic future.
 And where we stand in the history of the future is a tremendous opportunity for the design of interactions.

-The program offers the opportunity to design pragmatic and speculative futures, and the connections and latitude to apply those designs in real-world contexts.
+Design used to write the story so the world might see the future.
+Today, interaction designers are writing the story so the world can participate in it.
+The MFA program offers the opportunity to design pragmatic and speculative futures, and the connections and latitude to apply those designs in real-world contexts.
 Students collaborate with classmates, and with local and global partners to inspire critical discussion about interaction design’s role in the pragmatic future.